ITKCityLab/LoRaWan-gateway-monitor/README.md

 ## Data packages

-In order to correctly navigate the response (data), the corresponding paths throughout the code must match the structure of the package.
-Below is an example of the string that withdraws the Gateway Description:
+In order to correctly navigate the response (in this case defined as "data"), the corresponding paths throughout the code must match the structure of the package.
+Below is an example of the string that withdraws the Gateway Description from the response:

 ```
 data.result[i].description;